dmccapes4/rule_the_realm/proposal.md

 Players start with a small human settlement in different corners of a hex tile map, and take turns buying and moving units in an attempt to capture the other players starting bases.
 Players begin with 3 gold and a total of 6 available units: 2 archers, 2 spearmen and 2 swordsmen that each cost 1 gold.
-The starting tile is treated like a village for the purposes of gold production and upgrading it as a settlement.

 **`tiles`**